 As we age, it is more difficult to lose weight and build muscle and bone.
-You need a plan to get started on a good routine of a healthy diet and exercise program.
+You need a healthy diet and exercise routine.

-Proper exercise and a healthy diet are known to show good improvements in your overall health.
+Proper exercise and a healthy diet improve your overall health.
 A healthy routine helps to reduce LDL cholesterol, reduce triglycerides and increase HDL cholesterol.